Dithiothreitol

-Dithiothreitol (DTT) is the common name for a small-molecule redox reagent also known as Cleland's reagent, after W. Wallace Cleland.
-DTT's formula is C4H10O2S2 and the chemical structure of one of its enantiomers in its reduced form is shown on the right; its oxidized form is a disulfide bonded 6-membered ring (shown below).
-The reagent is commonly used in its racemic form, as both enantiomers are reactive.
+Dithiothreitol (DTT) is an organosulfur compound with the formula (CH(OH)CH2SH)2.
+A colorless compound, it is classified as a dithiol and a diol.
+DTT is redox reagent also known as Cleland's reagent, after W. Wallace Cleland.
+The reagent is commonly used in its racemic form.
 Its name derives from the four-carbon sugar, threose.
 DTT has an epimeric ('sister') compound, dithioerythritol (DTE).

+Synthesis

+The traditional route to dithiothreitol (and its isomer dithioerythritol) is sulfidation of the extremely lachrymatory 1,4-Dibromobut-2-ene.
+Modern industrial syntheses instead use related epoxides and hydrogen sulfide.

 Reducing agent

 DTT is a reducing agent; once oxidized, it forms a stable six-membered ring with an internal disulfide bond.
 It has a redox potential of −0.33 V at pH 7.
 The reduction of a typical disulfide bond proceeds by two sequential thiol-disulfide exchange reactions and is illustrated below.
 The reduction usually does not stop at the mixed-disulfide species because the second thiol of DTT has a high propensity to close the ring, forming oxidized DTT and leaving behind a reduced disulfide bond.
 The reducing power of DTT is limited to pH values above 7, since only the negatively charged thiolate form -S− is reactive (the protonated thiol form -SH is not); the pKa of the thiol groups is 9.2 and 10.1.